cgustave/checkitbaby/README.md

 ## Definition

-Checkitbaby is a tool to allow automatic tests validations in a lab.
+Checkitbaby is a tool to allow automatic test validations in a lab.
-It uses 'agents' to interact with the setup, for instance to play simple client/server role, to change the setup topology or even to query the DUT.
-Agent are connected using ssh.
+It uses some **Agents** to interact with the setup, for instance to play a simple client/server role, to change the setup topology or even to query the DUT.
+Agents are connected using ssh.
 It is recommended to use ssh keys.

-**Playbooks** are defined as a collection of **Testcases**, each testcase is a simple text file where each lines defines an action applied to an **Agent**.
+**Playbooks** are defined as a collection of **Testcases**, each testcase is a simple text file where each line defines an action applied to an **Agent**.
 Each line of the testcase can either trigger an action and/or get some information and see if some requirements are met (checks).
 Test scenario syntax is simple and evolutive, commands are defined keywords and depend on the type of agents targeted.
 Multiple simultaneous connections to agents are supported.
-**Variables** are allowed  in testcase.
+**Variables** are allowed  in testcases.
 A variable is just a keyword encompassed with dollar signs '$' and defined in a variable file.
-During testcases execution, ech **Run** information such as agent terminal ouputs are collected in log files.
-Test verifications are always be done from log file parsing, like a human would do.
+During testcases execution, each **Run** information such as agent terminal ouputs are collected in log files.
+Test verifications are always done from log file parsing, like a human would do.
 With this, it is possible to easily double-check the test result post-run.  **Marks** can be used as a delimeter for check verification within the agent log file.

-When all the testcases from a Playbook has run, a **Report** in a json format is delivered.
-The report is organized by testcases and includes all checks results from the testcase.
-A general Pass/Fail covering all testcases is also included.

 Checkitbaby can be simply run as a script to run all or some testcases against the setup.
-It is possible to run the testcase in **Dry-Run** mode to only validate the scenario file syntax for staging.
+It is possible to run the testcase in **Dry-Run** mode to only validate the scenarios file syntax for staging purpose.

 Checkitbaby focus is to run against a FortiPoc setup, either from withing the PoC (from a testing lxc) or externaly to PoC (from user PC).
 It can however be used in other contexts.

+There are multiple ways to run a playbook:

+- Run the **entire playbook** :
+  `python3 run_playbook --playbook <playbook_name>`

+- Run a **single testcase** from the playbook by its id :
+  `python3 run_playbook --playbook <playbook_name> --testcase <test_case_id>`

+- Run a **playlist** of testcases from the playbook, defined in `conf/playlists.json`:
+  `python3 run_playbook --playbook <playbook_name> --playlist <playlist_id>`

+For each possibility, it is possible to set options:

+  `--run`    : Designate the run directory where results will be stored
+  `--dryrun` : Only performs a dry-run to validate scenario syntax (no connections to agents)
+  `--debug`  : Turns debugging on (debug output in file debug.log)

+When all the testcases from a Playbook have run, a **Report** in a json format is created.
+The report is organized by testcases and includes all checks results from the testcase.
+A general Pass/Fail covering all testcases is also included.

 ## Author
 Cedric GUSTAVE